• Skip to primary navigation

 🥡 Storage

-To Freeze: The cake can be frozen, Wrap in a layer of clingfilm then foil and freeze for up to 3 months.
+Freeze - wrap in a layer of clingfilm then foil, and freeze for up to 3 months.
 Thaw at room temperature before slicing and serving.

 Orange drizzle icing running down the side of a loaf cake.